 The Department of Architectural Modelling - MOLAB - is an experimental workplace where much attention is given to new design technologies that dominate contemporary architectural design practice.
 MOLAB provides basic training in CAD (Computer Aided Design), computer graphics and advanced CAAD (Computer Aided Architectural Design).
 MOLAB operates a research centre focusing on CAAD research and development.
+Other research areas are interactive architecture, advanced design tools, digital twins, and so on.

 The PET-MAT research group, a constituent part of MOLAB, examines the use of PET material in architecture and construction.
 The PET-MAT group participates in exhibitions in the Czech Republic and abroad.
 Its installations are prepared in collaboration with CTU students, as well as with high-school students.
 The MOLAB laboratory is equipped with 3D printers, a virtual reality system and incorporates also the Digital Sketching Center - CoLabSketch.

 Since 2019, students of the A+U master's degree can enroll in the digital computing module.
 It offers comprehensive knowledge in the field of digitization of the design process and design activities, preparation and implementation of constructions.
 The module provides students with a more detailed introduction to the common practice of advanced design outside our country.
 Other presentations include student work at out-of-class exhibitions.
-Since 2021, MOLAB has joined the international EuroTeQ project.

-international.cvut.cz/euroteg/
+MOLAB teachers have been involved in the international EuroTeQ programme for two years. international.cvut.cz/euroteq/ head: prof. Dr.-ir.
+Henri Achten assistant: Ing. arch.
+Jiří Pavlíček, MA, Ph.D.